julelang/manual/src/concurrency/channels.md

 For detailed information on channels and mutability, please refer to the main section titled [Mutability](/memory/mutability#channels).

+## Send/Recv on nil Channels

+Any send or receive operation on a `nil` channel will block execution of the coroutine indefinitely.

 ## Select Statement

 Select statements are similar to match statements but are specialized for channels and are ideal for managing conditional situations.
 They are particularly preferred when multiple channels are involved.